nagi2038/Clutch/README.md

 Ignore all folder with name OutData2022-10-19 234624

-Excel data is present in
+Excel data is present in OutData